oloffl/RebelliousKingdomsBannerlord/README.md

 1.0.2
 * Dynamic rebellions now available, every week a die is rolled for each large kingdom.
 The larger the kingdom, the more likely a rebellion will strike.
 Multiple randomly generated kingdoms spawn and attack castles around the kingdom.
 They might win and become a new contender, or they will fail and will have weakend the kingdom's armies.
-* Improved some secondary colors

-1.0.1
-* Changed colors for kingdoms and clans, feedback/suggestions are welcome

 ### Modifying the RebellionConfig.json